 We are excited to have you join us for our worship services!
 This page will tell you what to expect when you attend on a Sunday morning.
 You can also view our services on Youtube to get a feel for what the services look and feel like.

 When You Arrive:

 - Ages 0-3 will be directed to the nursery.
-Kids 4-8th grade join in the service through communion and then are dismissed to Jr. Worship.
+Kids aged 4-8th grade join in the service through Prayers and then are dismissed to Jr. Worship.
 There are fidget toys and activity packs are available at check-in for kids who would enjoy that while they are participating in the main service.

 - High School students join in on the main service.

 - Our services do not have a dress code.
 You'll find people in dress clothes, casual clothes, and everywhere in between.
 Whether you're in your best clothes or your most comfortable clothes, you're welcome here!

 Every Sunday we take time to worship together.
 As a multi-generational church, we strive for a balance between contemporary and traditional worship.
 Our goal is that, whether you prefer Hillsong or the hymnal, you will be able to sing something meaningful to you.

 Every week we take a moment to come before God and ask forgiveness for our sins, as well as thanking God for the ways he is changing us to be more like him.
 Then we remind each other that we are forgiven by Jesus Christ!

 Our church observes communion every Sunday as a central part of our worship.
 We believe in open communion--all believers are welcome and encouraged to participate.
 If you've never taken communion before, please feel free to just sit and watch as we share the meal.
 You can pick up a communion cup on the table in the foyer before the service.